markdryan/subtilis/README.md

 OSes, RISCOS 3 and RISCOS 4, and one CPU family, ARM 2 or greater.
 Ultimately the goal is to create a backend for the native ARM processor mode of PiTubeDirect, but this is a long way off.

+Please see the Subtilis [documentation](https://github.com/markdryan/subtilis/blob/master/docs/Subtilis.md) for more details